deta/cloud-docs/docs/micros/getting_started.md

 <TabItem value="py">

 #### Setup and Dependencies
-Within the directory `first_micro`, create a file, `requirements.txt`,  which tells Deta which dependencies to install.
+Enter the directory `first_micro`, and then create a file, `requirements.txt`,  which tells Deta which dependencies to install.

 Let's add *flask* to `requirements.txt` and save this file locally.